-An enchanted forest tree house cake would make lovely celebration such as birthday or bat mitzvah cake for a young girl.
+An enchanted forest tree house cake would make a lovely celebration such as a birthday or bat mitzvah cake for a young girl.
 This gravity-defying cake built on a tree trunk and surrounded by flowers, butterflies, and twigs has a little sing, pink ladder, and blossoms for that enchanted forest look.
 Here are a few details on how I made this cake.

-I absolutely love how wonderful this cake turned out and guess who this cake was made for?
+I absolutely love how wonderful this cake turned out.
+And guess who this cake was made for?
 My little Rhea!
 Last year for her birthday!
 And stupid me had still not edited the images to share with you or anyone.

 A little more information about the cake for you.

-Recipes – All recipes as always are already on this blog
+All recipes as always are already on this blog

 The cake is my velvet American buttercream and chocolate ganache frosting.
 The tree trunk is Rice Krispy treats covered with modeling chocolate of course.
 The flowers are gumpaste sugar flowers made with my gum paste recipe.
 The fondant is my trusted Homemade Fondant Recipe of course but you can use my Marshmallow Fondant recipe as well.recipe with